-This brake system has two independent hydraulic circuits.
-If either circuit should fail, the other will still work.
+The tandem master cylinder brake system is a hydraulic system with two separate sub-systems.
+If either sub-system should fail, the other will still work.
 However, the pedal will be harder to press, and your stopping distance will be longer.
 Also, the brake system warning light may come on.